Updated July 14, 2020

 Community transmission of COVID-19 is widespread around the globe, including within the United States.
 Crowded travel settings, like airports, may increase chances of getting

 COVID-19, if there are other travelers with coronavirus infection.
 Depending on your unique circumstances, you may choose to delay or cancel your plans.
-If you are arriving in Livingston County, Michigan from another location, please plan to self-quarantine for 14 days upon arrival.
+If you are arriving in Livingston County, Michigan after traveling internationally, please plan to self-quarantine for 14 days upon arrival.
 For the most up to date travel information, view travel alerts through the CDC

 Resources for More Information